micmejia/bible-dump/NKJV/Philippians/Phil 1.md

 But I want you to know, brethren, that the things _which happened_ to me have actually turned out for the furtherance of the gospel,

 ###### 13
-so that it has become evident to the whole [^b]palace guard, and to all the rest, that my chains are in Christ;
+so that it has become evident to the whole palace guard, and to all the rest, that my chains are in Christ;

 ###### 14
 and most of the brethren in the Lord, having become confident by my chains, are much more bold to speak the word without fear.